Flagellation: Christianity

-In the 13th century, a group of Roman Catholics, known as the Flagellants, took self-mortification to extremes.
-These people would travel to towns and publicly beat and whip each other while preaching repentance.
-The nature of these demonstrations being quite morbid and disorderly, they were during periods of time suppressed by the authorities.
+In the 13th century, a group of Roman Catholics, known as the Flagellants, took self-mortification to an extreme, and would travel to towns and publicly beat and whip each other while preaching repentance.
+As these demonstrations by nature were quite morbid and disorderly, they were, during periods of time, suppressed by the authorities.
 They continued to reemerge at different times up until the 16th century.
 Flagellation was also practised during the Black Plague as a means to purify oneself of sin and thus prevent contracting the disease.
-Pope Clement VI is known to have permitted it for this purpose in 1348.
+Pope Clement VI is known to have permitted it for this purpose in 1348, but changed course, as he condemned the Flagellants as a cult the following year.

 Martin Luther, the Protestant Reformer, regularly practiced self-flagellation as a means of mortification of the flesh before leaving the Roman Catholic Church.
-Likewise, the Congregationalist writer Sarah Osborn (1714-1796) also practiced self-flagellation in order "to remind her of her continued sin, depravity, and vileness in the eyes of God".
+Likewise, the Congregationalist writer Sarah Osborn (1714–1796) also practiced self-flagellation in order "to remind her of her continued sin, depravity, and vileness in the eyes of God".
 It became "quite common" for members of the Tractarian movement (see Oxford Movement, 1830s onwards) within the Anglican Communion to practice self-flagellation using the discipline.
 St. Thérèse of Lisieux, a late 19th-century French Discalced Carmelite nun considered in Catholicism to be a Doctor of the Church, is an influential example of a saint who questioned prevailing attitudes toward physical penance.
 Her view was that loving acceptance of the many sufferings of daily life was pleasing to God, and fostered loving relationships with other people, more than taking upon oneself extraneous sufferings through instruments of penance.
 As a Carmelite nun, Saint Thérèse practiced voluntary corporal mortification.

 Some members of strict monastic orders, and some members of the Catholic lay organization Opus Dei, practice mild self-flagellation using the discipline.
 Pope John Paul II took the discipline regularly.
-Self-flagellation remains common in Colombia, the Philippines, Mexico, Spain and one convent in Peru.

-Shi'a Islam
+Islam

-As suffering and cutting the body with knives or chains (matam) have been prohibited by Shi'a marjas like Ali Khamenei, Supreme Leader of Iran, some Shi'a observe mourning with blood donation which is called "Qame Zani" and flailing.
-Yet some Shi'ite men and boys continue to slash themselves with chains (zanjeer) or swords (talwar) and allow their blood to run freely.

-Certain rituals like the traditional flagellation ritual called Talwar zani (talwar ka matam or sometimes tatbir) using a sword or zanjeer zani or zanjeer matam, involving the use of a zanjeer (a chain with blades) are also performed.
-These are religious customs that show solidarity with Husayn and his family.
-People mourn the fact that they were not present at the battle to fight and save Husayn and his family.
-In some western cities, Shi'a communities have organized blood donation drives with organizations like the Red Cross on Ashura as a positive replacement for self-flagellation rituals like Tatbir and Qame Zani.
+Islamic law or Sharia, is traditionally thought of by pious Muslims not as limited to religious obligations and rituals, but as all-encompassing -- covering, among other things, punishment for crime and sin.
+Flogging is one of the punishments sanctioned by Sharia, a prescribed punishment (hadd) for offences including fornication, alcohol use and slander; and also used as a discretionary punishment (ta'zir) for many other offences, such as violating gender interaction laws.